signalapp/webrtc/README.md

 * Removed ICE periodic regathering support
 * Improved drawing over cursor over desktop capture
 * Improved support for WebRTC-RtcpLossNotification ("goog-lntf")

+At branch-heads/4103:
+- Updated SCTP
+- Added AV1 (although we turned it off to reduce attack surface)
+- Header extensions added (turned off to reduce attack surface)
+- Adaptation refactored a lot
+- Various bug fixes (epoll, non-paced audio, candidates generated on 3G<->4G switching)
+- Tweaks to padding
+- Support for "inseartable streams" added (not used at the moment)

+At branch-heads/4147:
+- Update SCTP
+- VideoReceiveStream replaced with VideoReceiveStream2
+- Tweaks to GoogCC
+- More adaptation refactoring
+- Support for 5G in network stack
+- Remove SRTP_AES128_CM_SHA1_80
+- Allow forInjectable APM?